thais-damasio/pachecolandia/README.md

 [heart]: https://img.icons8.com/material-two-tone/24/000000/novel.png "Heart"

 ***
-## Agradecimentos
+## Acknowledgement
-Nos inspiramos no projeto [*Flappy Bird: Dev Soutinho*](https://github.com/omariosouto/flappy-bird-devsoutinho) para criar o Pachecolândia.
-Sugerimos dar uma olhada nesse outro jogo feito em Javascript também :D
+This project was inspired by [*Flappy Bird: Dev Soutinho*](https://github.com/omariosouto/flappy-bird-devsoutinho).
+We suggest you take a look at this other project which also uses Javascript :D

 ***
 ## Licença do Projeto